spotinst/help/src/docs/eco/tutorials/choose-a-strategy.md

 ## Potential Yearly Savings per AWS Service

 This chart shows the yearly savings that can be achieved with reserved instances per AWS service.
-The figures in this chart will vary according to the strategy you choose.
+The figures in this chart vary according to the strategy you choose.

 <img src="/eco/_media/tutorials-choose-strategy-02.png" />